 As part of this course, you will have the opportunity, not obligation, to participate in an in-class experiential group designed to provide you with personal insights into group process and the experience of being a group member.
 Should you choose not to participate in the in-class group, please initiate a discussion with me to work out an acceptable alternative group experience.
-If you choose to participate in the in-class experiential group, it is important to note that it will be "growth centered" and focus on issues important to your development as a person and an emerging professional therapist.
+If you choose to participate in the inclass experiential group, it is important to note that it will be "growth centered" and focus on issues important to your development as a person and an emerging professional therapist.
 Of course, you will establish your own personal goals.
 I, therefore, recommend that each of you begin the group experience with a self-selected interpersonal goal that is related to your development as a professional and can be addressed within the group format.
 Examples of goals might include:

-To become more comfortable with disclosing feelings and giving feedback in a group To become more self aware through shared group observations To become more self accepting and/or more accepting of others To explore trust issues that could interfere with your professional work To increase comfort in exploring aspects of yourself in the presence of others
+- To become more self accepting and/or more accepting of others - To explore trust issues that could interfere with your professional work - \circ $\,$ To increase comfort in exploring aspects of yourself in the presence of others - To become more self aware through shared group experience - To become more comfortable with giving feedback and disclosing feelings

 Your in-class group experience will be consistent with the professional training guidelines, objectives and ethical standards of the American Counseling Association and the American Psychological Association.
-During the first class, you will be asked to review a statement about your rights and responsibilities before deciding to participate in the in-class or an alternate group experience.
+During the first class, you will be asked to review a statement about your rights and responsibilities before deciding to participate in the inclass or an alternate group experience.